“When I was a child, I spoke and thought and reasoned as a child.

-Instead, I did what I always do: I stretched my legs, rubbed my eyes, and got up anyway because because that’s what moms do.
-We base being responsible on much more than a passing fancy.
-We show up and do the stuff we don’t really feel like doing because we love our kids more than our pillows.
-I trudged into the kitchen and pulled out my birthday morning breakfast arsenal and lined up the ingredients for the much-anticipated chocolate chip pancakes that only show up on someone’s birthday.
-And just when I was about to scoop out the flour, I realized my favorite recipe for gluten free pancakes was packed away in a box already, not to be unloaded until after our move next month.
+Instead, I did what I always do: I stretched my legs, rubbed my eyes, and got up anyway because that’s what moms do.
+We base responsibility on much more than a passing fancy.
+We show up and do stuff we don’t always feel like doing because we love our kids more than we love our pillows.
+And so, I trudged into the kitchen and pulled out my birthday morning breakfast arsenal and lined up the ingredients for the much-anticipated chocolate chip pancakes that only show up on someone’s birthday.
+Just when I was about to scoop out the flour, I realized my favorite recipe for gluten free pancakes was packed away in a box already, not to be unloaded until after our move next month.
 I hung my head in defeat.

 So much for birthday tradition, I thought, and for a moment I tried to convince myself that Mia would understand if I served a bowl of cereal this morning instead.
 She knows half the house is packed up already; surely, she’ll give me some grace.
 But the grown up inside whispered to the childish part of my soul: No, she won’t understand.
 She’s still a very young girl who is staggering through this transition too.
 She’s just as weary as you are, but uncertain too–and she’s counting on those pancakes to give her a little sense of stability.